 I have another delicious recipe in honor of Cinco de Mayo!
-These enchiladas are one of the greatest things I've had the pleasure of eating.
-It was one of those meals where after every bite I took, I was moaning and telling Kale how unbelievabley great they were! ( I'm sure in his head he was rolling his eyes at me, hoping I'd be quiet so he could enjoy his enchilada too)
+These enchiladas are one of the greatest things I’ve had the pleasure of eating.
+It was one of those meals where after every bite I took, I was moaning and telling Kale how good they were! ( And I’m sure in his head he was rolling his eyes at me, hoping I’d be quiet so he could enjoy his enchilada too)

 I saw these enchiladas all over the food blogs back when I first started mine.
 I’ve been wanting to make them ever since, but kept forgetting to.
 When I finally made them the other week I was so happy I did.
 I can’t begin to describe how good they are.
 I am normally a red enchilada sauce lover but now after having these, I am a green sauce convert for sure.

 - 1 Tablespoon chili powder

 - 2 cans (10 ounces each) green enchilada sauce

 - 1/4 cup heavy cream

 - Preheat oven to 350° F. degrees.
 Mix the honey, lime juice, chili powder and garlic powder together and then mix with the shredded chicken.
 Let marinate for 30 minutes.

 - Spray a 9×13 inch pan and a 8×8 inch pan with cooking spray.
 Pour a little bit of the green enchilada sauce on the bottom of each pan.
 Take one tortilla and down the center fill with chicken and a few tablespoons of cheese.
 (Make sure to save atleast 1-1/2 cups cheese to sprinkle over top of enchiladas) Roll up tortillas and place in prepared pans.
 Repeat with all tortillas, chicken and cheese.